shontzu/unusual-news/README.md

 ### Secondary
 - concept: "Slide to Unlock" animation for developers bio.
 Change div content after "unlock"
+- css-animated SVGs floating at the sides of webpage (hot air balloon / cloud / etc).
+Absolute positioning.

 ### Side note
-! only the Promotional page is developed with css.
+! only the Promotional page to be developed with css.
 Other pages use bootstrap.

 ### Preview
 https://shontzu.github.io/IMS-CW/devInfo.html